Ulcerative colitis: Bacterial recolonization

 In several randomized clinical trials, probiotics have demonstrated the potential to be helpful in the treatment of ulcerative colitis.
-Specific types of probiotics, such as Escherichia coli Nissle have been shown to induce remission in some people for up to a year.
+Specific types of probiotics, such as Escherichia coli Nissle, have been shown to induce remission in some people for up to a year.

 A Cochrane review of controlled trials using various probiotics found low-certainty evidence that probiotic supplements may increase the probability of clinical remission.
 People receiving probiotics were 73% more likely to experience disease remission and over 2x as likely to report improvement in symptoms compared to those receiving a placebo, with no clear difference in minor or serious adverse effects.
 Although there was no clear evidence of greater remission when probiotic supplements were compared with 5‐aminosalicylic acid treatment as a monotherapy, the likelihood of remission was 22% higher if probiotics were used in combination with 5-aminosalicylic acid therapy.

 It is unclear whether probiotics help to prevent future relapse in people with stable disease activity, either as a monotherapy or combination therapy.

 Fecal microbiota transplant involves the infusion of human probiotics through fecal enemas.
-Ulcerative colitis typically requires a more prolonged bacteriotherapy treatment than Clostridioides difficile infection does to be successful, possibly due to the time needed to heal the ulcerated epithelium.
+This technique is currently under investigation in the treatment of ulcerative colitis.
 The response of ulcerative colitis is potentially very favorable, with one study reporting 67.7% of people experiencing complete remission.
 Other studies found a benefit from using fecal microbiota transplantation.